-Typically used to remove duplications in lists, it can also summarize your data for unique values in specific columns.
+Typically used to remove duplication in lists, it can also summarize your data for unique values in specific columns.

 Select Columns – select columns by position (column letter), or By Name, Duplicate rows are rows with the same values in all of the selected columns.

 Ignore case – when performing the duplicate check, match rows even if they have differing upper or lower case letters.

 Ignore spaces – when performing the duplicate check, match rows even if they differ because of different spacing (leading, trailing or within the text).

-Add Count column – add a column to the table, named ‘Count’, with a count of the number of rows represented.
+Add Count column – add a column to the table, named ‘Count’, with a count of the number of rows that have been aggregated.

 Blog article: Using the Duplicates Function